chetan27121998/Machine-Learning-Project/README.md

 # Problem Definition
 Based on the introduction the key challenge is to predict if an individual customer will churn or not.
 To accomplish that, machine learning models are trained based on 80% of the sample data.
 The remaining 20% are used to apply the trained models and assess their predictive power with regards to “churn / not churn”.
 A side question will be, which features actually drive customer churn.
 That information can be used to identify customer “pain points” and resolve them by providing goodies to make customers stay.
 To compare models and select the best for this task, the accuracy is measured.
 Based on other characteristics of the data, for example the balance between classes (number of “churners” vs. “non-churners” in data set) further metrics are considered if needed.

+# Model Summary
+Looking at model results, the best accuracy on the test set is achieved by the neural network with 0,7996.
+Given the high imbalance of the data towards non-churners, it makes sense to compare F1 scores to get the model with the best score on jointly precision and recall.
+This would also be the neural network with a F1 score of 0,5948.
+Given the scores of the best performing models, it can be observed that F1 scores are not much above 50%.
+Further optimization efforts should be carried out to achieve a higher scores and thereby increase prediction power for more business value.